raehik/spudowiar.github.io/_posts/2015-08-20-debian-on-bt.md

 it.
 Check you got `$USB` right, add some debugging into `/etc/debian_boot` (such as `ls /dev` or `df` or `mount` - be creative!)
-For really slow memory sticks, if the _Upgrading_ LED fails to light, increase `$WAIT` to 10 or 15 then hop on to Amazon and buy yourself a new one :)
+For really slow memory sticks, if the _Upgrading_ LED fails to light, increase `$WAIT` to 10 or 15 then hop on to Amazon and buy yourself a new one :wink:

 If you followed this tutorial you have many many logs for you to read.
 Where?
 Firstly there is `/debian.log` on the NAND if the _Power_ LED fails to light (after a